camel-tooling/camel-lsp-client-vscode/docs/index.md

 ## Introduction

-Welcome to the `vscode-apache-camel` project created by Red Hat!
+Welcome to the `VS Code extension Language Support for Apache Camel` project created by Red Hat!
 Here you'll find a description of how to use VS Code extension providing Language Support for Apache Camel.

 ## Description